safl/joe/README.rst

  JOE
 =====

-* Can this be done in less than 1500 SLOC?
+The current CIJOE implementation is 3500 lines of Python (2500) and Shell (900), can we do this in less than 1000 SLOC?
+That is, make is encredibly simple, such that debugging it, getting to use it etc. is super simple, and in case things are weird the source should be easy to comprehend.

 Prototype of CIJOE implemented using: